Yanfei-Qin/KDM/README.md

-# TFM：A Knowledge-Guided and Data-Driven Method for Few-Shot Video Action Recognition
+# KDM：A Knowledge-Guided and Data-Driven Method for Few-Shot Video Action Recognition
+The code and the data are proprietary.